7Block Labs

 Example C: Cross-chain treasury routing

-• If your working capital sits on an Ethereum L2 but your users are on Solana, use USDC + CCTP v2 to move liquidity between supported chains in seconds, then fund consumer payouts in the cheapest venue.
-This avoids wrapped IOUs and bridges that leak capital to slippage. (circle.com)
+• Got your working capital on an Ethereum L2 but your users are hanging out on Solana?
+No worries!
+Just use USDC + CCTP v2 to effortlessly shift liquidity between the supported chains in a flash.
+Then, you can make consumer payouts at the best rates possible.
+This way, you steer clear of those wrapped IOUs and bridges that can bleed capital due to slippage.
+Check it out here: (circle.com)

 Key technical choices (and why they matter)

-• If you can’t pay fees in the payment asset, your conversion funnels will suffer.
-Tempo’s stablecoin‑fee model makes this “feel like PayPal” to end users.
-On other chains, implement fee sponsorship and session keys. (paradigm.xyz)
+• If you’re unable to pay fees using the payment asset, it can really throw a wrench in your conversion funnels.
+Tempo’s stablecoin-fee model makes transactions feel super smooth for users, almost like they’re using PayPal.
+For other chains, consider implementing fee sponsorship and session keys. (paradigm.xyz)

 • Token standard and controls